 Conversion vans are not what they used to be.
+Many new buyers consider the Class B the very best class motorhomes.
+In fact, many people are switching from travel trailers to a class B RV, four season RV or luxury camper van.
 Today’s models feature everything from showers to Bose built-in speakers to ambient LED lighting.
 Most options are also customized to a certain degree, even if they’ve been ordered from a brochure.
 Buying an RV that’s smaller and easier to drive has again become a popular purchase with eager travelers who are reluctant to purchase a large rig.

 Class B Vans are all over Instagram and blogs about RV life are also prevalent.
-This is no doubt fuelling popularity but so is the new “gig economy;” millennials and even Boomers who prefer traveling full time to punching a time clock.
+This is no doubt fueling popularity but so is the new “gig economy;” millennials and even Boomers who prefer travelling full time to punching a time clock.
 Class B motorhomes and camper vans are helping them become full time RVers.

 Are you also looking to live in an RV full time and edging toward a sleek Class B conversion van?
 If so, keep reading for helpful tips when it’s time to choose your vehicle.